The Christmas season is a very popular time to visit the Great Smoky Mountains, due in large part to the area’s popular Winterfest event.

 Santa’s sleigh will also be landing on Anakeesta Mountain on select dates throughout November and December.

 Santa’s current schedule is as follows, but do note these dates are subject to change – Santa is a busy man.
-The dates are currently scheduled for:
+The dates are currently scheduled from 11 am to 3 pm for:

 Children three and under are free.
-Tickets include general admission to the park.
-To learn more about this event, click here.
+Tickets include general admission to the park and breakfast served at Cliff Top.

 Tips for visiting Anakeesta at Christmas

 Anakeesta can be an extremely popular destination around Christmas time.
-It may take longer to find your way up (and sometimes down) the mountain when Chondala lines are long.
+It may take longer to find your way up (and sometimes down) the mountain when Chondola lines are long.

 Just because it was a sunny 70 degrees when you made your way up the mountain doesn’t mean you won’t be freezing your buns off in an hour-long wait to get back down the mountain by nightfall.